Do you have your 5 Essential Items Of A UPF Winter Wardrobe?

 Ready to shop for your UPF clothing?
 Consider adding these items to your shopping list.

 1. Base Layer – A UPF Shirt

-A UPF shirt such as a rash guard or long sleeve shirt that has wicking properties is a good place to start.
-If you get a little heated under the layers of clothing you’re wearing, you don’t want to risk becoming hypothermic.
+A UPF shirt such as a rash guard or long-sleeve shirt that has wicking properties is a good place to start.
+If you get a little heated under the layers of clothing you’re wearing, you don’t want to risk becoming hypothermic as you cool down.
 Winter activities often involve lots of hard work.

 2. A Base Layer or A Middle Layer Hoodie

 As a part of your base layer to protect you from the cold weather, your hoodie should also be moisture-wicking.
 Having this item quick-drying assures you of a layering item that will keep you comfortable.
 Of course, it wouldn’t hurt if it’s fashionable as it’s functional.

 3. Bottom or Pants

 For the ladies, there are a number of UPF-rated bottoms to choose from.
 These include leggings, compression fabric tights, or other tightly woven pants.